Free Zone company in Dubai · How to choose

 Linked visas

 The licence allows you to apply for residency for yourself, immediate family members and employees.
-Renewal every 2–3 years.
+Renewal every 2 to 3 years.

 05